-My six year old and I love to cook together.
+My 6-year-old and I love to cook together.
 He has embraced his title as sous chef.
 We often tell people that we would love to have a cooking show together on the Food Network, but we have one problem.
 Onions make us cry like babies.

-Have you ever wondered why the chefs on TV never blink an eye when they are cutting an onion?
-I suppose that their skill in doing it quickly and properly helps to minimize the time exposed to the eye-irritating sulfur compounds that are released when they slice it.
+Have you ever wondered why the chefs on TV never blink an eye when they're cutting an onion?
+I suppose that their skill in doing it quickly and properly helps to minimize the time exposed to the eye-irritating sulfur compounds that are released when you slice an onion.
 Sometimes I think when a particularly uninspiring cook gets a new show on TV that perhaps he or she won the job over other cooks simply because of the onion factor.

 I've tried various tricks to make onions less potent.
 I’ve put them in the refrigerator for an hour before slicing.
 Every once in a while it helps a bit.
 I've tried slicing them close to running water.
 I've been told the sulfur is supposed to be attracted the water and float that way.
 No luck.